Strand Feeding on Seabrook Island

 Marine Conservation on Seabrook Island

-Strand feeding is such a unique marvel that can only be observed at a few locations around the world.
+Strand feeding is an incredible experience that can only be observed at very few locations around the world.
 If our resident dolphins are disturbed while strand feeding, it can be detrimental to the local population.
-Not only is it a significant feeding source, but strand feeding is a learned behavior that must be passed down generationally.
-Spooking the dolphins in the process of learning can prevent the behavior from being passed along.
+This is not only a significant feeding source, but strand feeding is a form of learned behavior that must be passed down generationally.
+Scaring the dolphins during the process of learning can prevent the behavior from being transferred.
 Disruptions also discourage these shy animals from feeding near our island.
-If you are lucky enough to observe this phenomenon, it is crucial that you adhere to the following guidelines to keep you and our dolphins safe:
+If you observe this experience, please try your best to respect our local dolphins.
+It is crucial that you adhere to the following guidelines to keep you and our dolphins safe:

 - DO NOT attempt to wade in, touch, grab or mount the dolphins as they are beached.

-- DO NOT pet, feed, or encourage the resident dolphins to approach you or your boat.
-Feeding animals can make them desensitized to humans and boats and can result in aggressive behavior and boat strikes.
+- DO NOT encourage the resident dolphins to approach you or your boat with attempts of petting or feeding.
+Feeding animals can make them desensitized and can result in aggressive behavior and fatal boating accidents.

-- DO NOT chase, follow, circle, or otherwise harass the dolphins.
+- DO NOT harass the dolphins.
+This includes chasing, following, petting or circling.

-- DO NOT under any circumstances approach or separate a mother and calf.
+- DO NOT approach or separate a mother and calf under any circumstances.

-- DO NOT leave trash and garbage on the beach, as dolphins and other marine mammals may confuse it with food, resulting in illness or even death.
+- DO NOT leave trash on the beach, as marine mammals and other wildlife species may confuse it with food, resulting in illness or even death.

 Please remember that all marine mammals, including bottlenose dolphins, are protected by Federal Law.
 Fines for harassment, feeding or attempting to feed dolphins carry fines up to $100,000 and up to 1 year in jail per violation.
 Any harassment of dolphins should be reported to Beach Patrol (843-518-2880) and/or NOAA Fisheries Law Enforcement Office (1-800-853-1964).